-I propose a characterization of overlap statistics using output from the MMF and to separately diagnose overlap of clouds and precipitation which is difficult to do using radar The advantage of using the MMF for these studies is that it provides a complete description of subgrid-scale clouds and precipitation across all regimes and inludes the large-scale fields available in a traditional GCM, which will likely be useful for parameterizating the overlap characteristics.
+I propose a characterization of overlap statistics using output from the MMF and to separately diagnose overlap of clouds and precipitation, which our senstivity test show will be important and is difficult to do using only CloudSat radar observations.
+The advantage of using the MMF for these studies is that it provides a complete description of subgrid-scale clouds and precipitation across all regimes and inludes the large-scale fields available in a traditional GCM, which will likely be useful for parameterizating the overlap characteristics.
 The limitation with this approach is that the MMF is still a model, and may not completely capture the complexity of the real atmosphere.
 In order to address this issue, I also plan to use hydrometeor occurrence profiles derived from CloudSat (Stephens et al., 2002) and CALIPSO (Winker et al., 2007) observations to independently derive overlap statistics in a similar manner as done by Barker (2008) to compare with my characterization of overlap derived from MMF output.
 The goal is for this analysis to result in a parameterization of decorrelation lengths for both cloud and precipitation occurrence and condensate overlap based on large-scale fields.
 As suggested in the previous section, treating the precipitation in a more realistic manner will be important in accurately simulating radar reflectivities.

 Subgrid-scale variability of cloud and precipitation condensate amount will also need to be characterized.
 With recent interest in PDF-based cloud parameterizations (e.g. Tompkins, 2002), it makes sense to connect the subcolumns used by the radiative transfer and COSP modules to those used in the cloud physics parameterizations directly.
 There is an on-going project to implement the Cloud Layers Unified By Binormals (CLUBB Golaz et al., 2002) into the National Center for Atmospheric Research (NCAR) Community Atmosphere Model (CAM), which would naturally provide the subgrid-scale variability in total water and rain water mixing ratios needed.
 Work as already been done to pass PDFs of condensate from CLUBB to the radiation code in the development version of CAM5 (Andrew Gettelman, personal communication), and it would likely be straightforward to extend this to either pass the subcolumns generated by the McICA code to COSP, or to similarly pass the PDFs of condensate to an improved COSP subcolumn sampler to include the subgrid variability.